 - Placement of your CTA button – Figure out where you need to place your CTA button with A/B email testing.
 At the beginning of the email?
 To the sides or at the bottom?

 - While you are doing an email split test, try to compare different colours and formats of CTA buttons.
 You will witness major differences in the outcomes.

 - CTA content is also equally important as the design and format.
 Make it short and understandable.

 Send date and time

-Advanced email marketing software like Mailercloud, compares both the A and B campaigns automatically based on multitude of matrices like opens, clicks, unsubscribes, bounces, spam traps, conversion, abuses and complaints and informs you about the winning campaign.
+Advanced email marketing software like Mailercloud, compares both the A and B campaigns automatically based on a multitude of matrices like opens, clicks, unsubscribes, bounces, spam traps, conversion, abuses, and complaints to inform you about the winning campaign.

 But if you are comparing the results manually, you don’t need to compare all of them.
 But most importantly set your focus on:

 - Open rates: Number of emails that were opened by the recipient.

 - Click-through rate: Shows you everyone who opened the email and clicked a link you provided that led them to your page.

 - Unsubscribes: This is an important metric to monitor because it shows how many people do not want to get in touch again with you.